On the spectrum of limit models: Short limit models

 We assume the following hypothesis throughout this section.

-\begin{restatable}{hypothesis}{shortlimithypothesis} Let $\K$ be an AEC and $\lambda \geq \LS(\K)$ such that $\K$ is stable in $\lambda$ and $\K_\lambda$ has AP, JEP, and NMM, and $\dnf$ is an independence relation on $\K_\lambda$ satisfying invariance, monotonicity, base monotonicity, uniqueness, extension, universal continuity, and ($\geq \kappa$)-local character in some regular $\kappa \leq \lambda$. \end{restatable}
+\begin{restatable}{hypothesis}{shortlimithypothesis} Let $\K$ be an AEC stable in $\lambda \geq \LS(\K)$, with AP, JEP, and NMM in $\K_\lambda$.
+Let $\kappa < \lambda^+$ be a regular cardial.
+Let $\dnf$ be an independence relation on $\K_\lambda$ that satisfies invariance, monotonicity, base monotonicity, uniqueness, extension, ($\geq \kappa$)-local character, and universal continuity. \end{restatable}

 \begin{remark} By Remark \ref{weak-loc-char-iff-strong}, the minimal such $\kappa$ is $\kappadnfu$ from Definition \ref{kappa-defs}.
 In particular $\kappadnfu \leq \lambda < \infty$. \end{remark}